glixingxian/Design-Pattern/proxy_pattern/dynamic_proxy_pattern.md

 To test:

-Use the same UserManager in previous exemple
+Use the same UserManager in previous example

 ```
 public class Client {